Edwin Walker: Warren Commission

-In February 1963, Walker joined Billy Hargis on an anticommunist tour named "Operation Midnight Ride."
+In February 1963, Walker joined Billy James Hargis on an anticommunist tour named "Operation Midnight Ride."
 In a March 5 speech, Walker called on the American military to "liquidate the [communist] scourge that has descended upon the island of Cuba."
 Seven days later, Lee Harvey Oswald ordered a Carcano rifle by mail using the alias A. Hidell.

 While initially skeptical about the photographic evidence provided by the FBI, the Warren Commission reported that Oswald photographed Walker's Dallas home on the weekend of March 9–10, 1963.
 Oswald's friend, 51-year-old Russian émigré and petroleum geologist George de Mohrenschildt, would later tell the Warren Commission that he "knew that Oswald disliked General Walker."

 On April 10, 1963, as Walker was sitting at a desk in his dining room, a bullet struck the wooden frame of his dining-room window.
 Walker was injured in the forearm by fragments.
 Marina Oswald later testified that her husband had told her that he traveled by bus to General Walker's house and shot at Walker with his rifle.
-Marina said that Oswald considered Walker to be the leader of a "fascist organization."
+Marina said Oswald considered Walker to be the leader of a "fascist organization."

 Police detective D. E. McElroy commented, "Whoever shot at the general was playing for keeps.
 The sniper wasn't trying to scare him.
 He was shooting to kill."
 The bullet was too badly damaged to provide conclusive ballistics tests, but neutron activation analysis tests later determined that it was "extremely likely" that the bullet was manufactured by the Western Cartridge Company and was the same type of ammunition as was used in the Kennedy assassination.

 A note that Oswald left for Marina on the night of the attempt with instructions for her should he not return was not found until ten days after the assassination.
 Marina Oswald stated later that she had seen Oswald burn most of his plans in the bathtub, though she hid the note that he had left for her in a cookbook, with the intention of bringing it to the police should Oswald again attempt to kill Walker or anyone else.
 Marina later quoted her husband as saying, "Well, what would you say if somebody got rid of Hitler at the right time?
 So if you don't know about General Walker, how can you speak up on his behalf?"